mohitk09/cards_game/README.md

 ```
 GET  /                    # Health check
-POST /deck                # This creates a new deck (optional params: cards, shuffle) -- cards can also
+POST /deck                # This creates a new deck (optional params: cards, shuffle) -- cards
-                          be passed as query param, the API would then just create a deck with those cards
+                            can also be passed as query param, the API would then just
+                            create a deck with those cards
 GET  /deck/:id            # Retrieves a deck by id, all the cards should be returned
-GET  /deck/:id/draw       # Draw cards from the deck (optional params: count) -- The count is the number
+GET  /deck/:id/draw       # Draw cards from the deck (optional params: count) -- The count is
-                          of cards that should be drawn, default value is 1, simulates a stack operation
+                            the number of cards that should be drawn, default value is 1.
+                            It simulates a stack operation
 ```

 ## Dependencies